John Faed: Life

-John was the eldest son of the six children of James Faed, tenant of Barlay Mill, Galloway, and Mary Faed, née McGeoch.
+John was the eldest son of the six children of James Faed, tenant of Barlay Mill, near Gatehouse of Fleet, in the historic county of Kirkcudbrightshire, Galloway, and of Mary Faed, née McGeoch.
 Two other sons, Thomas, and James, also became artists, as did his sister Susan.

 John began painting miniatures of local people when only nine years old.

 Until the age of 11, John attended Girthon Parish School.
 The Castle Douglas Weekly Visitor for 19 August 1831 recorded that at the examination of Girthon school "the company present were shown a beautiful and correct book of maps, executed by John Faed, as a specimen of his many and varied drawings, which often ere now have elicited the admiration of all who have seen them".

 He moved to Edinburgh in 1840 and in 1841 had his first exhibited work at the Royal Scottish Academy.
 In 1848 he is listed as a miniature painter living at 6 SW Circus Place in Stockbridge, Edinburgh.

 Faed primarily painted religious, literary, and historical scenes.
 He exhibited at the Royal Scottish Academy and the Royal Academy almost continually.
 When he was President of the Kirkcudbrightshire Fine Art Association in 1899, his portrait of Sir Isaac Newton (painted when Faed was 36) was shown in the Dalbeattie Loan and Industrial Exhibition which took place in July and August that year.
 Faed also had a following in the United States.
 His Portrait of George Washington Taking the Salute at Trenton was the basis for a portrait bust engraving by William Holl the Younger used to illustrate an article on Washington in the Magazine of American History in 1880.
 His highly successful painting Shakespeare and his Friends at the Mermaid Tavern was sold to an American in 1851.